top of page

 Hard Drive: Servers typically require more storage space and more reliable hard drives to prevent data loss.

-Network Interface Card (NIC): Servers require support for high-speed network connections to handle large data transfers.
+Network Interface Card (NIC): Multiple NICs for high-speed and redundant network connections.

 Power Supply Unit (PSU): Servers require more reliable power supplies to ensure continuous uptime.